 The absolute easiest way to jumpstart your affiliate marketing efforts is to sign up for Skimlinks and then install their script on your website.
 This is where the name comes from – the script “skims” your content and turns your regular non-affiliate links into affiliate links.

 In theory, the script is supposed to ignore links that already have an affiliate code attached to them.
 I found that the script diverted my Booking direct affiliate links.
-There’s a setting available in Skimlinks to have it redirect Amazon links, which is off by default.

 The other challenge of using the script is that it adds many redirects to your blog.
 If you already struggle with site speed, the script may hurt you further.
 With recent Google algorithm updates, page speed has never been more important!
 I wouldn’t rule out the script initially for just this reason, but it’s worth doing some testing after you try it out to make an educated decision.